-Seeds can be sown directly in the garden when the soil has warmed or started indoors about 2-4 weeks earlier.
+Seeds can be sown directly in the garden when the soil has warmed or started indoors about 2 to 4 weeks earlier.
 Nasturtiums don’t especially like being transplanted, so starting indoor seedlings in peat or paper pots will reduce transplant shock.
 Once planted, they tend to take care of themselves.

 Using Nasturtiums in Garden Design

 Nasturtiums will spill beautifully over walls and onto pavers when used as edging plants.
-They also hold up very well in containers.
+They also hold up well in containers.
 Climbing varieties will amble up and through shrubs.
 Bushy, ground-hugging nasturtiums will fill in blooming gaps among complementary colored daylilies and roses.
-And you can use clusters to brighten up the vegetable garden.
+You can use clusters to brighten up the vegetable garden.

-One thing to be aware of, when choosing which nasturtium to grow: the flowers of some varieties can be obstructed by their amble foliage.
+One thing to be aware of when choosing which nasturtium to grow is that the flowers of some varieties can be obstructed by their amble foliage.
 If you are growing your nasturtiums at ground level, choose one of the newer varieties that hold their flowers above their leaves, so you can easily see them.